French special forces in Cameroon helping hostage probe

 “Our forces and the Nigerian forces were alerted, but before they reacted the kidnappers had vanished.”

-Security in the Dabanga area where they were taken, six miles (10 km) from the Nigerian border, has been reinforced and “urgent measures” to locate the family put in place, he said.
+Security in the Dabanga area where they were taken, six miles from the Nigerian border, has been reinforced and “urgent measures” to locate the family put in place, he said.

 It was the first case of foreigners being seized in the mostly Muslim north of Cameroon, a former French colony.
 But the region - like others in West and North Africa with typically porous borders - is considered within the operational sphere of Boko Haram and fellow Nigerian Islamist militants Ansaru.